Place du Panthéon

 The Place du Panthéon ([plas dy pɑ̃teɔ̃]) is a square in the 5th arrondissement of Paris, France.
 Located in the Latin Quarter, it is named after and surrounds the Panthéon.

-Rue Soufflot, west of the Place du Panthéon, runs towards Boulevard Saint-Michel.
+The Rue Soufflot, west of the Place du Panthéon, runs towards the Boulevard Saint-Michel.
 The Lycée Henri-IV, former Abbey of Saint Genevieve, is located east of the square, just south of Saint-Étienne-du-Mont.